 All documents and information provided in the application are strictly confidential and will not be published under any circumstances.

-Only a single one-page summary of the seven selected projects will be printed in a booklet which will be distributed during the residency to potential partners such as producers, platforms, or distributers.
-A list of the seven selected projects, which will include the title of the project and the writer’s name, could be used for means of communication and published in the press.
+Only a single one-page summary of the seven selected projects will be printed in a booklet which will be distributed during the residency to potential partners such as producers, platforms, or broadcasters.
+A list of the seven selected projects, which will include the title of the project and the writer’s name, could be used for communication purposes and published in the press.